About Us

 After a federal investigation, the City of Seattle signed a settlement agreement and a memorandum of understanding (MOU) with the U.S. Department of Justice (DOJ) to reform SPD practices.
 Those two documents are referred to as the Consent Decree.
 The Consent Decree is overseen by a federal judge and appointed police monitor who are charged with ensuring SPD's unconstitutional policing practices are corrected.

 The Community Police Commission (CPC) was mandated under the Consent Decree to provide community input on needed reforms.
-The City of Seattle established the CPC by ordinance and it began work in 2013.
-Under landmark Accountability Legislation adopted in 2017, the CPC was made permanent, its scope of responsibilities and authority broadened, and the number of Commissioners increased.
-While it continues to be responsible for its obligations related to the Consent Decree, it now is mandated to also provide ongoing, community-based oversight of SPD and the police accountability system.
+The City of Seattle established the CPC by ordinance, which began its work in 2013.
+Four years later, under the City's landmark 2017 Accountability Ordinance, CPC was made permanent and its scope of responsibilities and authority broadened.
+While it continues to be responsible for its obligations related to the Consent Decree, it now also provides mandated ongoing, community-based oversight of SPD and the police accountability system.

 Vision